I've always thought in terms of design.

 I'm a dot connector.

-The tools will keep changing.
+Tools will keep changing.

 The work of connecting the dots, between craft and function,